-It is important to start thinking about the pathway to impact from the start of the project.
-This will provide a strong foundation when a grant gets underway.
+Therefore, thinking about the tangible impact of your research will provide you with a strong foundation when a grant gets underway.
 As such, plans should be as comprehensive and considered as possible.
 The recommended approach is to develop the impact plan by working backwards, from goal to inputs.